 The HR&G Committee and the Independent Directors determine the compensation of the CEO without management input.
-Further, the HR&G Committee meets with the CEO at the end of each year to agree upon her performance objectives for the coming year.
-At the beginning of each year, the CEO provides the HR&G Committee with a self-assessment based on her achievement of the agreed-upon objectives for the prior year and other leadership accomplishments.
-This selfassessment, in addition to Guardian's performance, is used by the HR&G Committee in determining the CEO's compensation.
-The HR&G Committee solicits input from the CEO to obtain her evaluation of the performance and her recommendation in determining pay for the other executive officers.
-No executive officer is present when his or her compensation is discussed by the HR&G Committee or the Board.
+Further, the HR&G Committee meets with the CEO at the end of each year to agree upon the CEO's performance objectives for the coming year.
+At the beginning of each year, the CEO provides the HR&G Committee with a self-assessment based on the CEO's achievement of the agreed-upon objectives for the prior year and other leadership accomplishments.
+This self-assessment, in addition to Guardian's performance, is used by the HR&G Committee in determining the CEO's compensation.
+The HR&G Committee solicits input from the CEO to obtain the CEO's evaluation of the performance and the CEO's recommendation in determining pay for the other executive officers.
+No executive officer is present when their compensation is discussed by the HR&G Committee or the Board.

-Various Elements of Compensation Awarded in Guardian's Compensation Programs bonus programs.
+Various elements of compensation awarded in Guardian's compensation programs bonus programs.
 Individual bonus targets are set and reviewed annually against market data obtained through the purchase of industry and market-based compensation surveys.
 Short-term bonus payments are determined based on the employee's target amount as a starting point, which may be increased or decreased based on individual and company performance.
 The Company's Long-Term Incentive Plan is a cash-based incentive plan.
 Actual long-term awards, which have a three-year vesting, are based upon grants that are made at the beginning of each three-year cycle.
 The Board reviews and approves the Company's objectives and final performance against those metrics.
 Cash grants made at the beginning of the cycle are adjusted based on the Company's performance and paid out at the completion of the three-year cycle.